publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1387.md

         (8)

-         Where the human-caused mortality and serious injury from a strategic stock is estimated to be less than the potential biological removal level established under [section 1386 of this title][/us/usc/t16/s1386] for such stock and such stock interacts with a fishery listed under subsection (c)(1)(A)(i) or (ii) of this section, or for any marine mammal stocks which interact with a commercial fishery listed under subsection (c)(1)(A)(i) of this section for which the Secretary has made a determination under paragraph (1), the following procedures shall apply in the development of the take reduction plan for such stock:
+         Where the human-caused mortality and serious injury from a strategic stock is estimated to be less than the potential biological removal level established under [section 1386 of this title][/us/usc/t16/s1386] for such stock and such stock interacts with a fishery listed under subsection (c)(1)(A)(i) or (ii), or for any marine mammal stocks which interact with a commercial fishery listed under subsection (c)(1)(A)(i) for which the Secretary has made a determination under paragraph (1), the following procedures shall apply in the development of the take reduction plan for such stock:

             (A)